John Burgess (host): Radio and television presenting

 On 25 September 2006, he started as breakfast show announcer for the easy listening radio station 3MP in Melbourne.

 On 12 December 2011, he took over from Johnny Young at 6IX in Perth, departing the station in December 2015.
 Burgess returned to 6IX in a new timeslot on 22 April 2017.

 Burgess moved into television in the 1970s, when hosting the teenage music show "Turning On" on the Seven Network station HSV7.
 The series feature many popular music artists and bands including Zoot and Gilian Fitzgerald, one of the main dancers, and featured Judy Moody and Christine Kelson.

 Burgess took over from Ernie Sigley, the original host of Wheel of Fortune on the Seven Network, taking over in 1984 and remaining until 1996.
 He then hosted game show Catch Phrase on the Nine Network; it was eventually renamed Burgo's Catch Phrase.

-He also hosted the game show Pass the Buck in 2002, also on Nine Network.
+He also hosted the game show Pass the Buck in 2002, also on Nine Network and hosted some Oz Lotto draws from 1994 to 1995 on Channel 7 every Tuesday.

 John Burgess joined the cast of the reality comedy series Balls of Steel Australia on The Comedy Channel in 2012.